goatcorp/faq/development.md

 [How do I hook a game function?](#q-how-do-i-hook-a-game-function) <br>

 <hr>

+### Temporary: Dalamud 6 / API 4
+On the 10th of October, 2021, Dalamud 6 will be released and will introduce API level 4.
+The rest of this document is written with API 4 in mind.
+For more information on the transition, please consult [What is the .NET5 upgrade?](#q-what-is-the-net5-upgrade).

+However, if you're writing a plugin now - in the days before the update - the existing version of Dalamud targets API level 3.
+This means that any new plugins you create will not work on your existing version of Dalamud.

+It is our recommendation that you switch to Dalamud testing builds (which can be done in the in-game Dalamud settings), so that you are using Dalamud 6 prior to its release, and that you target API level 4 with your plugin.
+API level 3 will be unsupported with the release of Dalamud 6, so you will need to update your plugin regardless.

+The `SamplePlugin` mentioned below targets API 4 and will not work with the existing version of Dalamud.

+This section will be removed once Dalamud 6 is released.

 ### Q: How do I get started?
 The majority of the XIVLauncher and Dalamud ecosystem is written in C# for its usability, convenience, and robustness.
 It is recommended that anything you work on is also in C#, unless you're working on something with a significant amount of interoperation with native code (in which C++/CLI may be useful) or you're experimenting with other .NET languages.